FedeClaudi/Term.jl/docs/src/index.md

 These too can be styled, include styled text, and they can be nested and stacked to produce structured visual displays in your terminal.

-!!! warning "Version 1.0"
-    If you're an early adopter of Term, I have some bad news for you (and some good).
-Version `1.0` introduces some breaking changes.
-I know, I know.
-But it's worth it, I promise, and it has a ton of new features and improvements.
-The main thing you need to look out for is the markup syntax.
-Instead of `[...] content [/...]` now you need to use `{...} content {/...}`.
-That's right, curly braces instead of square.
-It's not a huge change!

 !!! warning "OS concerns"
     `Term` has been tested extensively so far, but only on Mac.
 If you're using a Linux or Windows machine you might find some bugs that have eluded us so far.
 Please get in touch so that we can fix them!